 The Mortar Board or Cap:

-If you have the standard flat mortar board type graduation cap, check inside the cap to see what part is marked front.
-Though it may look like there is no difference, it fits best and looks best when worn properly.
-It is surprising to see how many graduates wear their caps backwards.
-If you have the softer doctoral cap, it too has a front and back that you should identify so that you can wear it properly.
-Always hang the tassel off of the front left corner of you cap.
+If you have a standard flat mortarboard graduation cap, check inside to find the part marked "front."
+Although it may seem like there's no difference, wearing it correctly ensures the best fit and appearance.
+It's surprising how many graduates wear their caps backward!
+For those with a softer doctoral cap (tam), it also has a front and back that you should identify to wear it properly.
+Always hang the tassel off the front left corner of your cap.

 The Robe or Graduation Gown: